bitsbard/ACT/README.md

 # ACT (Automated Conversion Tasks)

 ACT automates the process of converting task data into images, extracting information from those images, and updating tasks based on the extracted information.
+This tool is designed to fit into a larger project aimed at automating the replacement of tasks on an existing UI, leveraging computer vision to detect characters and perform automated replacements.

 ## Setup Instructions